Thanks to Myspace’s new profile designs, I’ve given the Nitidus page a much needed spruce up. Go check out www.myspace.com/nitidus

 “Jägerbomb or a shot of scotch whisky, that’ll put hairs on ya chest.
 [Drummer] Doc and [bassist] Marki are living proof.”

-In case you missed it, Shotgun Zero had their first gig last week at Musicland.
+In case you missed it, the new band featuring Adam, Marki and myself; Shotgun Zero; had their first gig last week at Musicland.
 Check out the full story over at the Shotgun Zero website.

 After performing several shows as a three piece (including an incredible show with the Hoodoo Gurus) and writing some exciting new songs, it became clear that the Nitidus name was no longer relevant to the band we have become.
 It has been a long and gruelling struggle to find a new name, but we finally picked Shotgun Zero and are now moving ahead to create more new sounds.